By CleanMyMac

 Don't forget to look at the file type distribution in the Storage tab.
 It might give you a hint on the folders that occupy the most space and need cleaning.

-This process takes a while because your Mac can't arrange files by both size and date at once.
-However, there are apps that can, such as CleanMyMac X. It has a special module that looks exactly for large and old files and sorts them for you.
-You can delete the files you don't need directly from the app in just a few clicks.
+This process takes a while because your Mac can't arrange files by both size and date simultaneously.
+However, there are apps that can, such as CleanMyMac.
+It has a special My Clutter tool that specifically looks for duplicates and large files.
+You can download and use it at no cost for 7 days.

 Take a closer look at your Applications folder.
 Chances are, you'll find some stuff you barely remember installing, let alone using.
 Get rid of the apps you don't need and you'll find your Mac considerably cleaner and faster.

 However, the trick is, Mac OS doesn't have anything like a universal uninstaller and it's pretty inconvenient.
 Here's why: there are files associated with every app, and they remain on drive even after you've moved the app to the Trash.
-You can leave them be or use the Uninstaller in CleanMyMac X, which will delete apps entirely, leaving nothing behind.
+You can leave them be or use the Uninstaller in CleanMyMac, which will delete apps entirely, leaving nothing behind.

 Disk images and archives are usually kept for a reason.
 But if you think that you’ve accumulated useless .dmg and .zip files, then you should probably clear them out.
 To do it: